dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 * Trigger: Only update the property on keyframes or triggers

 In normal animations, you will usually just use "Continuous".
-The other types are used for scripting complex animations.
+The other types are used to script complex animations.

 The interpolation tells Godot how to calculate the frame values between the keyframes.
 These interpolation modes are supported: